NautiyalAshutosh/Fake-news-Detection/README.md

 The dataset can be downloaded from the given link: https://www.kaggle.com/c/fake-news/data?select=train.csv

-The dataset has 5 columns as below:
-  id: unique id for a news article
+The dataset has 5 columns as below: \n id: unique id for a news article
   title: the title of a news article
   author: author of the news article
   text: the text of the article; could be incomplete